 Home » Program Highlights » Accident and Injury Prevention

-In 2024, AgriLife Extension Family and Community Health educators and volunteers conducted 1,876 educational events resulting in 95,323 direct contacts.
-Combined with promotional events and newsletters, 105,922 total contacts were made through programs that seek to improve community safety by preventing injuries and accidental deaths.
+In FY 2025, AgriLife Extension Family and Community Health educators and volunteers conducted more than 2,500 educational events focused on improving community safety by preventing injuries and accidental deaths, resulting in over 82,600 direct contacts.
 The following programs illustrate the potentially lifesaving work being done across the state of Texas.

 Passenger Safety and KidSafe Initiatives